bgauslin/eleventy/src/content/index.md

       <h2>About</h2>
     </summary>

-    Hello, I’m a former Google engineer and Chicago architect based in Madrid who’s currently learning Spanish via good old-fashioned immersion.
+    Hello, I’m a former Google engineer and Chicago architect, and forever a New Orleans musician.

     This little website is home to some of the web, architecture, and music stuff I’ve made over the years.

-Feel free to look around!
+    Please feel free to look around...

     <img src="images/home/selfie.jpg" alt="" class="avatar">

-    <p class="hola">¡Bienvenidos y gracias por visitarme!</p>
   </details>

   {% include 'projects.njk' %}